Hückeswagen: History

 rural community.
 On 1 March 1920 the juridically independent municipalities were combined.
 On 18 October 1875 the still young city was connected to the railroad network.
 During the period of industrialisation Hückeswagen had a significant textile industry.
 Cloth available in Hückeswagen today testifies to the great prosperity of the industrial families.
 The importance of the town as the center of the local area has been reduced in last few decades as the neighbouring town Wipperfürth received some municipal and public facilities to establish itself as an important center.
 Because of municipal reform, in 1975 the town lost the share of Bergisch Born in Remscheid.

 On July 12, 1969 Joachim Kroll murdered Maria Hettgen, 61, near here.

-Population

-On 31 August 2004 Hückeswagen had 16,541 inhabitants; 1,209 residents are of foreign origin.
-The number of females (8,561) exceeds the male inhabitants (7,983).